Add To Favorites

 Cut the straws.
 To make a tally system with base 10 sticks, cut a plastic drinking straw into 10 equal lengths.
 Use the 1/10 length to measure and cut additional straws into 2/10, 3/10, 4/10, 5/10, 6/10, 7/10, 8/10, and 9/10 lengths.
 An uncut straw will equal 10/10.
 Cut enough straws so that you have several of each length.

 Mix Model Magic colors.
 Use Crayola Model Magic to color code each length.
 Make 10 colors of Model Magic.
 To create 10 colors, blend two or more colors of the modeling compound together.
 For example: Mix blue and yellow Model Magic to make green.
 Mix yellow and red to make orange.
 Mix red and blue to make purple.
 Add white Model Magic to orange to make a light orange.
 Add white Model Magic to blue to make a lighter blue.
 Make a lighter green and a lighter red using the same method.

 Make a chart with Crayola Fine Tip Markers indicating what color each length will be.

 Prepare the sticks.
 Roll out each Model Magic color into a thin layer.
 Carefully wrap each straw length with its designated color.
 Cover the ends of the straws.
 Gently press each stick on a flat surface to create four flat sides and two flat ends.

 Carefully use a craft stick to indent notches representing 1/10 on each of the four sides.
 For example, the "two" stick will have one notch in the middle.
 The "three" stick will have two evenly spaced notches.
 Air-dry all of your base 10 sticks overnight.

-Challenge your classmates to solve base 10 problems you create yourselves.
+Students challenge their classmates to solve base 10 problems.